 Selecting a Private Lender

-Given the current credit market and economic conditions, many lenders are no longer participating in alternative loan programs.
-For this reason, Yale has identified alternative loan lenders that our students have borrowed from in the past three years and who are still providing alternative loans.
+Yale has identified private loan lenders that our students have borrowed from in the past three years and who are still providing private educational loans.
 ELMSelect provides a comparison of the different lenders, which you can use to evaluate lenders and select one that suits your loan needs.
 This is not a list of recommended lenders but is rather a list of those lenders used by our students over the past three years.
-You are free to choose any lender, and SFS will process a loan for you from any lender.
+You are free to choose any lender, and Undergraduate Financial Aid will process a loan for you from any lender.

 Find a co-borrower

-Identify a co-borrower who will strengthen your application.
-Most applicants will need to apply with a co-signer to meet current credit requirements.
-Even though one may not be required, you may want to consider a co-signer with a strong credit history willing to take on that responsibility.
-This will make a difference in the pricing of your loan.
+Most undergraduate student applicants will need to apply with a co-signer to meet current credit requirements.
+Undergraduate students may want to consider a co-signer with a strong credit history willing to take on that responsibility as this will strengthen your application and make a difference in the pricing of your loan.

 Assess service and benefits

-There are a number of factors you should assess and compare when selecting an alternative lender.
+There are a number of factors you should assess and compare when selecting a private lender.
 You should pay particular attention to customer service and borrower benefits, which can help in your decision making.

 Because you are about to enter into what may be a long-term relationship with a lender, it is important that you select a lender with a demonstrated record of excellent customer service.